ocryptocode/ocryptocode/README.md

 I am CEO of https://x.com/vortex_capital_ , ambassador , community builder

+I am building a coding legacy, something that reminds me of my passion.

 ### VORTEX
 ### PPH
 an app that can interpret queries and classify financial data